Major Areas of Specialization

-In L2 Use, students explore areas involving discourse analysis, sociolinguistics, language policy/language planning, rhetoric, pragmatics, variation, and/or socio-cultural factors.
-This specialization focuses on the analyses of discursive, sociolinguistic, socio-political and socio-cultural factors in the use and acquisition of a second language.
+In this research area, students focus on the analyses of discursive, sociolinguistic, socio-political and socio-cultural factors in the use and acquisition of a second language.

 Doctoral students in SLAT or any Ph.D. program at the University of Arizona may select to minor in SLAT.
 Students minoring in SLAT may select a minor from one off the four areas of specialization above.
 In addition to the four major areas of specialization, SLAT offers Ph.D. minor specializations in two additional areas:

 - Technology in Second Language Teaching — In this minor area of Specialization, students focus on theoretical and practical applications of technology in second language pedagogy and acquisition.

 - Second Language Program Administration — In this minor area of specialization, students focus on theoretical and practical aspects of administering a variety of types of programs dedicated to second language teaching and acquisition.